Kick-off summer season with a cool twist on a classic drink - Watermelon margarita has all the summer flavors you need to quench your thirst!

 Sweet and refreshing, it goes down easily in a sip or two and makes you crave more (but drink responsibly, you do not want to have a margarita too many).

-As delicious as it sounds, this cocktail is impressively easy to make.
+As delicious as it sounds, this summer cocktail is impressively easy to make.

 Blend the watermelon pulp, mix it up with lime juice, tequila and triple sec, add a little sugar and you're good to go.